sagelogan/ReadMeGenerator/README.md

   GitHub User Profile - https://github.com/sagelogan
   Email - lvdsage@gmail.com
   ## License
   This application is covered under the following license: General Public License - Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-For more information regarding this license please [Click Here](undefined)